doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 # Behaviour Matrix

-As mentioned above different OSs and differnt transitions between device-lock states can wipe the keystore.
+As mentioned above different OSs and different transitions between device-lock states can wipe the keystore.

 I have written a small test app and run this on a few devices and emulator to see what results I get.
 This test app will be using the [`SecretKeyWrapper`](https://android.googlesource.com/platform/development/+/master/samples/Vault/src/com/example/android/vault/SecretKeyWrapper.java) from the Android `Vault` package examples.
 I have added two methods to this to enable testing.
 See the full (dirty) source on [github](https://github.com/doridori/AndroidKeystoreWipeTest/tree/master).

 See the tests below.
 T = Pass, F = Fail.
 Some cells are blank as I didn't test that combo - but there is enough there too see the pattern in each case :)

 # O preview 1 - Nexus 5X

 | to ↓        from > | NONE | PIN | PASS | PATTERN |
 |--------------------|------|-----|------|---------|